TechVentureBuilder/shriproperty.com/.github/ISSUE_TEMPLATE/security-issue.md

 name: Security Issue
 about: Describe any security issue
 title: SECURITY -
-labels: client, security
+labels: client, security, priority-high
-assignees: ''
+assignees: ""
 ---

 <!--- Describe the security issue --->

 ## Description :-

 <!--- Describe how the issue can be solved --->

 ## How to solve :-

 <!--- Attach screenshots if possible --->

 ## Screenshots :-